-- screens applicants for moral character.
+- screens applicants for moral character;

-- recommends all qualified applicants to the California Supreme Court for admission to the bar.
+- recommends all qualified applicants to the California Supreme Court for admission to the bar;

-- accredits law schools in California.
+- accredits law schools in California;

-- registers unaccredited law schools.
+- registers unaccredited law schools;

 - studies and reports on proposed changes in the law and other matters concerning the requirements for admission to practice law in California.

-The committee is composed of 10 lawyers, including one young lawyer member admitted three years or less before the time of his or her appointment, and nine public members (who must not be members of the State Bar or admitted to practice before any court in the United States).
+The committee is composed of 10 lawyers, including one young lawyer member admitted three years or less before the time of his or her appointment, and nine public members who must not be members of the State Bar or admitted to practice before any court in the United States.

 The Governor, the Senate Rules Committee, and the Speaker of the Assembly appoint the nine public members.

-The State Bar's Board of Trustees appoints only the lawyer members to this committee, and the application information here is for the State Bar's lawyer appointments only.
-It is preferred the lawyer members be in active practice.
+The State Bar's Board of Trustees appoints the lawyer members to this committee, and the application information here is for the State Bar's lawyer appointments only.
+Members serve four-year terms.